Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

 \subsubsection{Solidification Time}

-A test case is conducted here to examine the solidification time and amount of heat transferred from an individual molten YSZ droplet to the substrate.
-A droplet with diameter of $3 \mu m$ impacts the substrate at $3000 K$ and velocity of $150 m/s$.
-The substrate is at $600 K$.
-The substrate is chosen from two different materials.
-The first is YSZ, identical to the material inside the droplets.
-For the second, thermal conductivity of the substrate is chosen to be $66 W/(m \cdot K)$ (similar to Tin), mimicking initial layer of coating where droplets hit a metallic substrate.
-Figure \ref{fig:SPS_IMP_11_25} shows this droplet at various stages of impact and solidification at non-dimensional times of $t^* = 0.5$, $10$, $500$, $1000$, $1400$, and $1500$ on the YSZ substrate.
-Solidification starts from lower parts of the splat, and grows faster near the splat edges and in the middle, potentially due to lower thicknesses and longer contact time with the substrate, respectively.
-The splat fully solidifies here by nearly $t^*=1500$.
+Here we consider the solidification time and amount of heat transferred from a molten YSZ droplet to a substrate.
+A $3 \mu m$ diameter droplet impacts a substrate at $150 m/s$.
+The molten droplet temperature is $3000K$ and the substrate is at $600 K$.
+Two different substrate materials are considered.
+The first is YSZ, identical to the droplet material, with a thermal conductivity of $2.4 W/(m \cdot K)$.
+For the second, the thermal conductivity of the substrate set to $66 W/(m \cdot K)$, similar to tin, mimicking the formation of an initial coating layer, when droplets first impact a metallic substrate.
+Figure \ref{fig:SPS_IMP_11_25} shows the impact and solidification of the YSZ substrate.
+Solidification begins at the bottom of the splat, and grows faster near the splat edges than in the middle.
+The bulk of the splat solidifies last as the heat in the bulk faces a larger thermal resistance as it escapes into the substrate.
+Finally, the low thermal conductivity of YSZ means that it takes a long time to reach a homogeneous temperature distribution within the splat, which is only fully solidified by $t^*=1500$.